ITALYHEAVEN.CO.UK: ITALY TOURISM & TRAVEL GUIDE

 The Accademia Bridge is at one point of the triangle made by the principal routes through the San Marco district, and is around ten minutes' walk from each of the other two 'points'; the Rialto and St. Mark's.
 Around this area there are street signs to the Accademia which will lead you to the bridge.
 There is a vaporetto stop right next to the bridge, on the Dorsoduro side.
 The ferry stop, too, is called 'Accademia'.
 There is a tourist restaurant with tables right alongside the bridge, and plenty of local cafes and restaurants both on the Dorsoduro side and around Campo San Stefano, a minute away in the San Marco district.

-> More Venice tourist attractions.
+> More Venice tourist attractions

 On this site